 Coverage for additional services outside of the required federal standard can vary from company to company.
 For instance, plans can choose not to cover costs of services that aren’t considered “medically necessary” under Medicare.
 If this is the case, you may have to pay all of the costs of the service or request to see if the service will be covered in advance.

 The value of a Medicare Advantage plan is that it can include many benefits that Original Medicare does not.
 Most Advantage plans include prescription drug coverage (typically referred to as MA-PD).
-If you want prescription drug benefits, you should enroll in an MA-PD plan, not an additional Medicare Part D plan, which typically works with Original Medicare.
+If you want prescription drug benefits, you should enroll in an MA-PD plan.
 Some plans may also include dental, vision, and hearing insurance, travel insurance, or wellness programs.

 Medicare Advantage network types

 These plans a fairly strict network of doctors and hospitals that members are generally required to use.
 If you want to use a provider outside of the plan network, you may be required to pay the full cost out-of-pocket, unless it is an emergency or urgent care.
 To see a specialist, you generally will need a referral from your primary care doctor for coverage.

 This plan has the benefits of an HMO with more flexibility to see providers outside the network at a higher out-of-pocket cost.

 These plans allow beneficiaries to visit generally any doctor, hospital, or specialist, but they typically have a network that offers cheaper services.
 These plans are less restrictive, but often come with higher monthly premiums than HMOs.

 Special Needs Plans (SNPs)